Plain English Summary

 4. Control (sham training).
 Participants will rapidly categorize alcohol and neutral stimuli by pressing keys on their keyboard.
 There will be no inhibition trials.
 There will be 200 trials (100 alcohol images and 100 neutral images) in training session.

-Alcohol consumption, specifically the total number of units consumed and the number of heavy drinking days.
-Heavy drinking days are defined as >60g of alcohol for men and >40g alcohol for women.
+Alcohol consumption, specifically the total number of units consumed and the number of heavy drinking days (defined as >60 g of alcohol for men and >40 g alcohol for women), measured using a two-week retrospective alcohol diary (the Timeline Follow-Back) at baseline, after the first two weeks of intervention and after the second two weeks of intervention

 Secondary outcome measures